russellgoyder/analemma/docs/index.md

 ## Background

 The analemma is the path traced by the shadow on a sundial (or the sun in the sky) when observed at the same time each day throughout one year.
+In this package, the analemma is expressed in an exact parametric expression whose derivation was first presented in 2006.
+See the [project homepage](https://russellgoyder.github.io/sundial-latex/) for more information.

-The exact formulae for the analemma are derived from first principles in [The Sundial Problem from a New Angle](https://russellgoyder.github.io/sundial-latex/) and reproduced using [SymPy](https://www.sympy.org/en/index.html) and [GAlgebra](https://github.com/pygae/galgebra) in two Jupyter notebooks.
+The full derivation is reproduced here using [SymPy](https://www.sympy.org/en/index.html) and [GAlgebra](https://github.com/pygae/galgebra) in two Jupyter notebooks.

  * [Sundial Calculations](sundial.md) works in terms of several angles describing the sundial and its planet, two of which vary with time. $\sigma_t$ measures the progress of the planet around its orbit and $\psi_t$ measures the rotation of the planet on its axis.
  * [The Equation of Time](equation_of_time.md) relates $\sigma_t$ and $\psi_t$ to time by calculating the planet's orbit.